-4.2 Thoroughfare Unit, Long Point National Wildlife Area
+4.2 Thoroughfare Unit (TU), Long Point National Wildlife Area

-A small area of Phragmites in the Thoroughfare Unit (TU), which had be reserved for now inactive research control sites, requires treatment.
-Should time and resources allow in 2022, this area will be treated by ground application methods, including a hydraulic sprayer affixed to a Marsh Master and a backpack sprayer.
+The majority of primary treatment efforts in TU were completed in previous management years.
+Should time and resources allow in 2023, this area will be retreated by ground applications, including a hydraulic sprayer affixed to a Marsh Master and a backpack sprayer to address Phragmites regrowth (Figure 3).
 Compared to areas nearer the tip of Long Point, TU is considered fairly accessible.
-Roads to the west of the unit and beaches along the southern border mean that supplies can be delivered by vehicle and enable easier access for monitoring.
+Roads to the west of the unit and beaches along the southern border mean that supplies can be delivered by vehicle and enable easier access for management activities.
 The southern and northern borders and the edges of the channels in this unit are also accessible by boat, which could be used to both deliver supplies and treat buffer areas.
+Treatment of TU is expected to start in late August and finish in early September.